opentelekomcloud/docs-next/docs/blueprints/by-use-case/collaboration/deploy-formbricks-on-cce.md

 # Deploy Formbricks on CCE

-This blueprint shows how to run Formbricks on Open Telekom Cloud Cloud Container Engine, giving you a turnkey path to a self-hosted, scalable feedback platform.
+This blueprint shows how to run Formbricks on T Cloud Public Cloud Container Engine, giving you a turnkey path to a self-hosted, scalable feedback platform.
 [Formbricks](https://formbricks.com/) is an open-source, [AGPLv3-licensed](https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-agpl-3-0) suite (with a free and a commercial counterpart) that lets you build and deliver in-app, web-embedded, link-based or email surveys without sacrificing data privacy.

 Formbricks includes a no-code survey editor, real-time response tracking and analysis, and the flexibility to target user groups based on their actions or attributes.
-Hosting on CCE combines those benefits with the operational simplicity and enterprise-grade SLAs of Open Telekom Cloud, so you can focus on gathering insights rather worrying where your data is saved.
+Hosting on CCE combines those benefits with the operational simplicity and enterprise-grade SLAs of T Cloud Public, so you can focus on gathering insights rather worrying where your data is saved.

 ## Prerequisites